-- (1) The Secretary of State, after consulting such persons as she or he considers appropriate, must by regulations provide that- - (a) any worker involved in training AI must- - (i) supply to the relevant Government department a record of all third-party data and intellectual property ("IP") used in that training, and - (ii) assure the relevant department that they use all such data and IP by informed consent; and comply with all applicable IP and copyright obligations. - (b) any worker supplying a product or service involving AI must give customers clear and unambiguous health warnings, labelling and opportunities to give or withhold informed consent in advance, and - (c) any employer which develops, deploys or uses AI in relation to their workers must allow independent third parties accredited by a designated body to audit its processes and systems. - (2) Regulations under this section must provide for informed consent to be express (opt-in)."
+- (1) The Secretary of State, after consulting such persons as they consider appropriate, must by regulations provide that - (a) any worker involved in training AI must - (i) supply to the relevant Government department a record of all third-party data and intellectual property ("IP") used in that training, and - (ii) assure the relevant department that they use all such data and IP by informed consent; and comply with all applicable IP and copyright obligations, - (b) any worker supplying a product or service involving AI must give customers clear and unambiguous health warnings, labelling and opportunities to give or withhold informed consent in advance, and - (c) any employer which develops, deploys or uses AI in relation to their workers must allow independent third parties accredited by a designated body to audit its processes and systems. - (2) Regulations under this section must provide for informed consent to be expressed via an opt-in procedure. - (3) A statutory instrument containing regulations under subsection (1) is subject to annulment in pursuance of a resolution of either House of Parliament."